etn-ccis/blui-react-auth-shared/docs/API.md

 -   **authActions**: _`() => AuthUIActions`_
     -   Provides application actions for the user's authentication needs.
 -   **background**: (optional) _`Pick<CSSProperties, 'backgroundImage' | 'backgroundPosition' | 'backgroundSize' | 'backgroundRepeat'>`_
-    -   Allows you to override the styles used for the workflow background
+    -   Allows you to override the styles used for the workflow background.
+For RN projects, this will only apply to the Login screen and only when using the default header (backgroundRepeat property will have no effect, backgroundSize only affects the height).
 -   **contactEmail** (optional): _`string`_
     -   Contact email address to be shown on the support screen
     -   Default: provides a fake email address